 In short, meetings are employees talking about work that they have done or work that they are going to do, and managers are people whose job it is to interrupt people.
 Both are killing our productivity.

 As a solution, Fried suggests that, instead of casual Fridays, 'no-talk Thursdays' should be introduced.
+These should be days when your team is not allowed to talk at work.
 Pick a Thursday — say, the first or last of every month — and make it the rule that nobody in the office can talk to each other that day.
 No interruptions.
 No phone calls.
 No meetings.
 Just silence.
 Now work on whatever you need to work on.

 We tried it at the Happiness Research Institute.
 For us, it didn't work to have a full day, or even an afternoon, when we couldn't talk to each other, so we modified it and introduced daily 'creative zones'.
 Two hours of uninterrupted time to get stuff that needed full concentration done.

 Later, I discovered that Intel had experimented with a similar 'do-not-disturb sign on the door' model: Tuesday-morning quiet time.
 On two US sites, three hundred engineers and managers agreed to minimize interruptions on Tuesday mornings.
 No meetings were scheduled, phone calls went to voicemail, emails and IM were shut down.
 The aim was to ensure four hours of 'thinking time' — and to measure the effect this had.
 The pilot lasted seven months, 71 per cent of the participants recommended extending it to other departments and Intel found that the trial had been 'successful in improving employee effectiveness, efficiency and quality of life for numerous employees in diverse job roles'.